Geometric Bounds for Persistence: Background

 \begin{defn} The value $b_{(\omega,s)}$ is referred to as the \emph{birth time} of $\omega$ whereas $d_{(\omega,s)}$ is the \emph{death time} of $\omega$.
 The value $d_{(\omega,s)}-b_{(\omega,s)}$ will be referred to as the \emph{lifespan} of $\omega.$ \end{defn}

-\begin{rmk} We focus on the special case of neighborhood filtrations.
-The birth time $b_{(\omega,s)}$ was defined as the infimum of all times $r\le s$ when a ``predecessor'' of $\omega$ exists in $\Hom_k(\N_{r}(\X\subset \Y))$, and it is natural to ask if there is a homology class that is supported on
+\begin{rmk}[A Caveat] We focus on the special case of neighborhood filtrations.
+The birth time $b_{(\omega,s)}$ was defined as the infimum of all times $r\le s$ when a ``predecessor'' of $\omega$ exists in $\Hom_k(\N_{r}(\X\subset \Y))$, and it is natural to ask whether there exists a homology class supported on

-and also homologous to $\omega$ in $\N_{s}(\X\subset \Y)$.
+that is also homologous to $\omega$ in $\N_{s}(\X\subset \Y)$.
 It turns out this is not the case even for the neighborhood filtration of a compact set in $\mathbb{R}^2$.
-Namely, there exists a compact set $\X \subset \mathbb{R}^2$, known as the \emph{Warsaw circle} or \emph{closed topologist's sine curve}~\cite{borsuk1975theory}, satisfying the following counter-intuitive property: its first singular homology is zero, but every open neighborhood of it contains a homologically non-trivial circle.
+Namely, there exists a compact set $\X \subset \mathbb{R}^2$, known as the \emph{Warsaw circle} or \emph{closed topologist's sine curve}, satisfying the following counter-intuitive property: its first singular homology is zero, but every open neighborhood of it contains a homologically non-trivial circle; see Borsuk~\cite{borsuk1975theory}.
 Every two of those circles are homologous to each other (within the union of the two neighborhoods).
 But these circles do not converge, as we shrink the neighborhood, to a non-trivial homology class of $\X$, because $\Hom_1(\X) = 0$.
-The natural way to treat this ``limit circle'' is to consider the \v{C}ech homology instead of the ordinary singular homology.
-The \v{C}ech homology $\mathrm{\check{H}}_1(\X)$ is non-trivial, and contains the ``limit circle''.
-In general, a predecessor of the class $\omega$ naturally lives in the \v{C}ech homology $\mathrm{\check{H}}_k(\overline{\N}_{b_{(\omega,s)}}(\X\subset \Y))$. \end{rmk}
+The natural way to treat this ``limit circle'' is to consider \v{C}ech homology instead of ordinary singular homology.
+The \v{C}ech homology $\CHom_1(\X)$ is non-trivial, and contains the ``limit circle''.
+In general, a predecessor of the class $\omega$ naturally lives in the \v{C}ech homology $\CHom_k(\overline{\N}_{b_{(\omega,s)}}(\X\subset \Y))$.
+Nonetheless, we consistently use singular homology throughout the paper in order to avoid overly technical details.